avrilcoghlan/vibriowatch/docs/source/index.rst

 .. _PathogenWatch: https://pathogen.watch/

-Vibriowatch is funded by the `Bill and Melinda Gates Foundation`_ and has been developed as a collaboration between the `Thomson group at the Wellcome Sanger Institute`_ and the `Centre for Genomic Pathogen Surveillance`_).
+Vibriowatch is funded by the `Bill and Melinda Gates Foundation`_ and is a collaboration between the `Thomson group at the Wellcome Sanger Institute`_ and the `Centre for Genomic Pathogen Surveillance`_).

 .. _Bill and Melinda Gates Foundation : https://www.gatesfoundation.org/